lukasturcani/stk/docs/source/basic_examples.rst

         ff = rdkit.UFFGetMoleculeForceField(rdkit_molecule)
         return ff.CalcEnergy()

-Now we can deposit the energy value in the database
+Now we can deposit the energy value into the database

 .. code-block:: python